aviart/gd-star-rating/branches/1.8/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.8.9 =
+* More options for google rich snippet
+* Added robots nofollow/noindex for plugin ajax handler
+* Added info on using the gdsr-config.php file
+* Fixed enqueue of js and css for non plugin admin pages

 = 1.8.8 =
 * Fixed invalid header order for export data to csv
 * Fixed invalid default rules for post meta box thumbs